neilblom/wordlist-writer/docs/Tokenizer_Specification.md

 Status: Authoritative Tokenizer Guide

 Overview
 This document defines the tokenizer architecture for WordList Writer.
-It explains how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, and master list.
+It explains how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, master list, dictionary profiles, and merged cognate dictionary.
 The tokenizer is a core subsystem and must remain stable across all future development phases.

 1. Tokenizer Identity
 The tokenizer is responsible for: